Course Title: Anatomical Pathology 1

 Course Description

-Histopathology and Cytopathology are key disciplines of Anatomical Pathology.
-This course provides a sound understanding of histopathology and cytopathology as medical science disciplines.
-The role of diagnostic laboratories in the diagnosis of various disease states and inpatient care and management will be covered.
-This course facilitates students to develop understanding of the microscopic structure, organization and function of human cells and tissues in health and disease, and develop expertise in the techniques used for their microscopic study.
-It will also provide an introduction for the further systematic study of histopathology and cytopathology disciplines.
+In this course, you will explore Histopathology and Cytopathology, two essential disciplines within Anatomical Pathology.
+You’ll gain a solid foundation in both areas as medical science disciplines and understand the critical role diagnostic laboratories play in the diagnosis of various disease states and inpatient care and management.
+You will develop a deep understanding of the microscopic structure, organization, and function of human cells and tissues in both health and disease.
+The course will also help you build hands-on expertise in the techniques used for their microscopic study, preparing you for further systematic study in the fields of histopathology and cytopathology.

-This course focuses on developing theoretical knowledge and practical skills required for histopathological techniques and cytological interpretation and diagnosis in a variety of specimens.
+As you progress, you'll focus on acquiring both theoretical knowledge and practical laboratory skills needed for histological techniques and cytological interpretation and diagnosis in a variety of specimens.

 The key topics covered in this course are: